matthew-a-chan/bookcipher/README.md

 thought the amount of data required to accurately model this is quite large, and my computer is quite small.
 I anticipate that I will be able to do this, but the simple "throw more data at it" idea won't work for me so I will have to come up with a better solution.

+Another possible problem is that the program gets 'lost'.
+Given the nature of the problem, if the algorithm makes a big enough mistake somewhere in the middle, everything after that will be garbage.
+We'll also need to protect against noise (ie: the algorithm makes a small mistake, but recovers, or perhaps the message has a tpyo in it)